opnsense/docs/source/development/components/authentication.rst

 ..
 Note::

     Not every service uses pam already, in that case it is defined as a script handling the authentication.
-Conceptually it delivers the same functionally, but has some downsides in terms of required rights for the script.

 The interface :code:`IService` is quite easy to read and should be self explanatory.